Sponsored Links & Their Impact On SEO

 Many websites with good domain ratings, reputation, and a large number of monthly visitors help other companies by running advertisements on their sites in exchange for payment.

-The publishers (authority websites) will simply identify these links as no-follow or sponsored, allowing search engines to understand their intentions.
+The publishers (authority websites) will identify these links as no-follow or sponsored, allowing search engines to understand their intentions.

 b.
 Sponsored Links via Sponsored Search Engine Marketing